 - Create moving photo slideshows or video collages even if you don’t have any video clips via stock material

-- Use ready-made templates for any occasion: Birthday Wishes, Event Invitations, Anniversary Announcements, and much more.
+- Use ready-made templates for any occasion which requires creating an invite: Birthday Wishes, Event Invitations, Anniversary Announcements, and much more.

 - Cut, trim, merge and reorder your clips with ease